zuckung/endless-sky-plugins/README.md

 <br>

 Offers different job board banking services.
-From normal banking with low interest rates, over risky stock exchange, and profitable investments (unlocked by missions), to a family thrust.
+From normal banking with low interest rates, over risky stock exchanges, and profitable investments (unlocked by missions), to a family trust.
 Available in human, quarg and hai space.<br>

 <br>